How to Buy a Domain Name Forever: Is It Possible?

 4. Pay for your registration.

-Choose Your Domain with Confidence
+Choose Your Domain and Hosting with Confidence

 Wading through the endless options for registrars and web hosts can be a headache.